Hyleme: Example

 Here, the first statement "Chryse is the daughter of Pallas" is a static or durative-constant hyleme, while the others are dynamic/punctual hylemes.
 In a further step, the implicit durative-resultative hylemes "Chryse and Dardanos are (now) married" and "Chyrse is (now) the wife of Dardanos"/"Dardanos is (now) the husband of Chryse" could also be reconstructed from the given hyleme sequence.
 The reconstruction of implicit hylemes, which logically follow from the given hyleme sequence but are not explicitly mentioned in the text, can promise further insights, but their scope must be weighed up depending on the individual case.

 Use

-Hyleme analysis is a methodological tool for extracting the material (i.e. the pure content) from a medium (e.g. a literary text) and making it visible in a standardised way.
+Hyleme analysis is a methodological tool for extracting the material (i.e. the pure content) from a medium (e.g. a literary text or an image) and making it visible in a standardised way.
 This enables further investigations and insights, especially in the case of mythical hyleme sequences: